airflow-laminar/airflow-priority/_sources/docs/src/opsgenie.md.txt

 ## Configuration

 - `api_key`: (**Required**) the API Key from above
 - `entity`: (Optional) Override the name of the entity.
-The default is `airflow.priority.dag`, which will product alerts with entity like `airflow.priority.dag.p1.failed`
+The default is `airflow.priority`, which will product alerts with entity like `airflow.priority.p1.failed`
-- `update`: (Optional) Update an open alert when dag is rerun or passes (default is `true`).
-When `true`, when the dag is `running` again the alert will be ack'd.
+- `update`: (Optional) Update an open alert when DAG is rerun or passes (default is `true`).
+When `true`, when the DAG is `running` again the alert will be ack'd.
 If the DAG succeeds, the alert will be closed.
 - `threshold`: (Optional) Maximum alert threshold.
 Alerts with higher numerical priority (lower logical priority) will be ignored

 ## Example